classgraph/classgraph/classgraph-classpath/README.md

 schemes that fetch over a network: `http`, `https`, `ftp` and `mailto` are denied to begin with, because a classpath is not always something the caller wrote.
 An entry with a denied scheme is still reported, but `open` throws `IOException` for it, so the elements it declares are not found.
-Call `new ClasspathFinder().enableClasspath().enableURLScheme("https")` before `find()` to allow one, which allows it both while the classpath is being found and on the `Vfs` that `Classpath.getVfs()` hands back;
+Call `new ClasspathFinder().enableClasspath().allowURLScheme("https")` before `find()` to allow one, which allows it both while the classpath is being found and on the `Vfs` that `Classpath.getVfs()` hands back;
-`disableURLScheme(String)` denies a further scheme.
+`denyURLScheme(String)` denies a further scheme.

-Enabling a scheme is also what keeps a `':'`-separated classpath string from being split at that scheme's own colon, so a custom scheme is worth naming for that reason even though it needs no enabling to be fetched from.
+Allowing a scheme is also what keeps a `':'`-separated classpath string from being split at that scheme's own colon, so a custom scheme is worth naming for that reason even though it does not have to be allowed to be fetched from.

 ### List the modules